A Nonlinear Variant of Ball's Inequality: Gaussian Lemmas

 Let $\sigma:I\rightarrow M$ be a geodesic such that $\sigma(0)=x$ and $\sigma(1)=y$.
 Let $P_\sigma:T_xM\rightarrow T_yM$ denote parallel transport along $\sigma$.
 It is straightforward to check that $e_y^{-1}(x):=-P_\sigma e_x^{-1}(y)$, hence we may collate the two squares in the first term, allowing us to bound the resulting quantity using the mean value theorem.

-Hence, provided $\tau$ is taken to be sufficiently small, we obtain the desired upper bound.
+Provided $\tau$ is taken to be sufficiently small, we then obtain the desired upper bound.

 where $c\simeq 1$. \end{proof} The next lemma ensures that the we may perturb the operators $H_{x,\tau,j}$ in $x$ at the expense of a quantitatively small multiplicative error, and it will be a key tool not only for proving our theorem but also for proving Corollaries \ref{cor1} and \ref{cor2}.
 It shall become clear why it is essential that we truncate the gaussians $G_{x,\tau,j}$, as gaussians are not locally constant at any scale unless restricted to a ball of suitable size with respect to the scale of mollification, and the choice of $\tau^\gamma$ is well suited to our purposes.
+The reader should note that this lemma plays a similar role to Lemma 6.7 of \cite{bennett2020nonlinear}, although the way that local-constancy is expressed and the scales involved differ slightly between them.
 In order to perturb to a nearby gaussian the radius of truncation needs to be slightly increased, and so we therefore shall need to define a minor modification of $H_{x,\tau,j}$, where the radius of the domain of integration is multiplied by a factor of 1.1.
-This factor is of course chosen arbitrarily, but since this consideration is a minor technicality we simply choose a value for the sakes of concreteness.
+This factor is of course chosen arbitrarily, but since this consideration is a minor technicality we simply choose a value for the sake of concreteness.

 \begin{lem}[Local-constancy] For any $\eta\in(0,\gamma-\epsilon)$, there exists a $\nu>0$ such that the following holds for all $\tau\in(0,\nu)$: Let $x\in M$, then given $z,\tilde{z}\in U_{\tau,j}(B_j(x))$ such that $d(z,\tilde{z})\lesssim\tau^2$ we have that for all $f_j\in L^1(M_j)$,